Uganda bans social media ahead of presidential election

 Reuters was not immediately able to verify the claims and a military spokesmen did not respond to a call seeking comment.

-Patrick Onyango, police spokesman for the capital Kampala, denied Wine’s home had been raided or that anyone was arrested, saying: “We were just rearranging our security posture in the area near his home, specifically removing some checkpoints.”
+Patrick Onyango, police spokesman for Kampala, denied Wine’s home had been raided or that anyone was arrested.

 ‘UNACCEPTABLE BREACHES’